 Bodhi Linux

-With Moksha desktop and the support for low-end hardware, Bodhi Linux is a decent choice for your old PCs or laptops, providing a good user experience.
-Also, as it doesn’t come with pre-installed software, its ISO file size will be less than 1 GB, which makes it the best Linux for old laptop.
+With the Moksha desktop and the support for low-end hardware, Bodhi Linux is a decent choice for your old PCs or laptops, providing a good user experience.
+Also, as it doesn’t come with pre-installed software, its ISO file size will be less than 1 GB, which makes it the best Linux for old laptops.

 Supports 32 bits system: Yes (older versions)